Soil Health Toolkit - FIC

 Carbon markets involve a buyer and a seller.
 Corporations are typically the “buyers” and farmers implementing climate-beneficial practices are a “seller” in carbon markets.
 Agriculture and forestry are the only economic sectors that naturally sequester carbon in plants, trees, and soils.

 Carbon market developers “broker” the transaction of carbon credits between buyers and sellers.
-These entities match carbon sources, like corporations, with carbon sinks, like farms.
 Different entities will have different focuses within ecosystem markets, as well as different incentives, varied payment structures, and different levels of technical support.

 Current research suggests that some cropland management practices, including those that support soil health, can sequester carbon, making farmland an important carbon sink.
-As of 2022, there are over 380 million acres of cropland in the U.S., presenting farmers with a unique opportunity to increase soil carbon sequestration and reduce greenhouse gas emissions—all while improving water quality, building on‐farm resiliency, and supporting profitability.
 Cover cropping and no-till are two examples of practices that store carbon and benefit soil health.

 Farmers who are interested in taking part in carbon markets may wonder how much carbon their farm can store.
 This depends on a variety of factors, including farm- and field-level characteristics such as soil type, climate, and topography.
 The management systems in place, including crop rotations, the depth of tillage, and residue and nutrient management, may also make a difference.